manjil-saikia/combinatorics.in/about.md

 eyebrow: About
 ---

-combinatorics.in collects the teaching material for courses run by [Manjil P. Saikia](https://manjilsaikia.in).
-Research, papers, and talks live separately at [manjilsaikia.in](https://manjilsaikia.in).
+This website collects the teaching material for courses run by [Manjil P. Saikia](https://manjilsaikia.in).
+For more details about my research, please visit [manjilsaikia.in](https://manjilsaikia.in).

-Course policies on submissions, late work, and collaboration are shared across the Ahmedabad University courses and are reproduced on each course page.
-They are adapted, with thanks, from [Yufei Zhao](https://yufeizhao.com)'s course policy page.
+Some of the course policies on submissions, late work, and collaboration are adapted, with thanks, from [Yufei Zhao](https://yufeizhao.com)'s course policy page.

 Notes and problem sets are free to read and reuse under